 - we can reject P1.

-Essential to EC is the idea that these three options do not exhaust the possible responses to SA.—And, according to proponents of EC, that is a good thing, since they generally hold that accepting skepticism is something we should do only if we have to, that the closure principle is extremely plausible, but also that it is hard to see how P1 could be false.
+Essential to EC is the idea that these three options do not exhaust the possible responses to SA.
+And, according to proponents of EC, that is a good thing, since they generally hold that skepticism is unacceptable, that the closure principle is extremely plausible, but also that it is hard to see how P1 could be false.
 But if none of (i)-(iii) make for an attractive response to SA, what is left to deny?

-Well, we might conclude (iv) that our concept of knowledge is somehow deeply incoherent, and that epistemological paradoxes such as SA are for this reason irresolvable.
-This is the view Stephen Schiffer (1996, 2004) recommends.
-But that strikes many as no more satisfactory than (i) directly embracing skepticism.
-Like (i), (iv) is a result to be avoided if it is at all possible to do so.
+We could conclude (iv) that our concept of knowledge is deeply incoherent, and that epistemological paradoxes such as SA are for this reason irresolvable (Schiffer 1996, 2004).
+But that strikes many as no more satisfactory than embracing skepticism.
+Like (i), (iv) is a result to be avoided if at all possible.

-Fortunately, according to the contextualist, there is another way out.
-The contextualist's recommendation is (v) that we deny that SA's conclusion really does threaten our intuitive anti-skepticism.
-According to EC, recall, the proposition expressed by a given knowledge utterance crucially depends upon ‘context’.
-So if, in general, a token of ‘S knows that p’ is true just in case the subject has a true belief and is in a strong epistemic position, there are variable standards governing just how strong the subject's epistemic position must be in order for the tokened sentence to express a truth.
+Fortunately, according to EC, there is another way out: (v) we can deny that SA’s conclusion threatens our intuitive anti-skepticism.
+According to EC, recall, the proposition expressed by a tokened ‘knowledge’ sentence depends on context.
+Thus, if in general a utterance of ‘S knows that p’ is true just in case the subject has a true belief and is in a strong epistemic position, there are variable standards governing just how strong the subject’s epistemic position must be in order for the tokened sentence to express a truth.

-Thus an utterance of P1, such as occurs in SA, expresses a truth only because, owing to the introduction of a high-standards context, what it expresses is that the subject does not stand in an extraordinarily strong epistemic position with regard to the proposition that he has hands.
-But that, of course, is compatible with his meeting lower, though still perhaps quite demanding, standards, such as those in play in more ordinary contexts.
-As DeRose puts it:
+In general form, the contextualist’s solution to SA involves claiming that there is something about SA which effects or reflects a change in context.
+During the course of the reasoning there is a dramatic upwards shift in the standards governing what it takes for a tokening of ‘S knows that p’ to express a truth.
+In this way, an utterance of SA’s conclusion expresses a truth only because, owing to the introduction of a high-standards context, what it expresses is that the subject does not stand in an extraordinarily strong epistemic position with regard to the proposition that she has hands.
+But that, of course, is compatible with her meeting less demanding standards, such as those in play in ordinary contexts.
+Thus, DeRose says:

-According to the contextualist treatment of the skeptical paradox, competent speakers can fail to be aware of these context-sensitive standards, at least explicitly, and so fail to distinguish between the standards that apply in skeptical contexts, and the standards that apply in everyday contexts.
 This misleads them into thinking that certain knowledge ascriptions conflict, when they are in fact compatible.
 Contextualism thus combines a contextualist semantics for knowledge ascriptions with a kind of error theory—a claim that competent speakers are systematically misled by the contextualist semantics.
-(Cohen 1999, 77; 2005a, 60; DeRose 1995, 40–41; 1999, 194; 2004b, 37).
+(Cohen 1999, 77; see too: Cohen 2014, 72; DeRose 1995, 40–41; 1999, 194; 2004b, 37; 2009, 159).

-While the general form of the preceding response to skeptical arguments such as SA is widely accepted among contextualists, different proponents of EC have proposed different specific versions of the view, and so explanations of what is going on in such arguments which differ in their details.
+While the general form of the preceding response to skeptical arguments is widely accepted among contextualists, different proponents of EC have proposed different specific versions of the view, and so explanations of what is going on in such arguments that differ in their details.

-DeRose's brand of EC is ‘externalist’, in the sense that it focuses on features —‘truth tracking’, as some have called it—which are at center stage in externalist theories of knowledge (/justification).
-Likewise externalist is Mark Heller's brand of contextualism, which can be understood as both reliabilist in spirit and an instance of the RA approach.
-On Heller's view (1995), just how reliable a belief-forming process must be for an attribution of knowledge to the subject to be correct depends upon context, in the attributor sense introduced above.
-And this in turn provides an answer to the question of just which alternatives to what is believed are relevant: they are those such that, if the process in question is reliable to the contextually required degree, the subject will be able to discriminate between them and what is in fact the case.
+DeRose’s brand of EC is externalist, in the sense that it deploys a notion, sensitivity, that has figured in certain externalist theories of knowledge.
+Likewise externalist is Mark Heller’s brand of EC, which is both reliabilist in spirit and an instance of the RA approach.
+On Heller’s view (1995), just how reliable a belief-forming process must be for an attribution of “knowledge” to express a truth depends upon context, in the attributor sense introduced above; and the relevant alternatives are those such that, if the process in question is reliable to the contextually required degree, the subject will be able to discriminate between those alternatives and what is in fact the case.